justinpayan/StackOverflowNER-NS/README.md

 Training and testing a baseline model (no CL) follows the same workflow as training the model with CL w/o replay, but you will specify different training episodes in `settings.py` and when calling the train and test scripts.

+## Recommended Citation

+If you use our data or code, or refer to our paper, please cite our paper using the following bibtex entry:

+      @inproceedings{payan2021towards,
+          title = {Towards Realistic Single-Task Continuous Learning Research for NER}, author = "Payan, Justin and Merhav, Yuval and Xie, He and Krishna, Satyapriya and Ramakrishna, Anil and Sridhar, Mukund and Gupta, Rahul", booktitle = {Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)}, year = {2021}
+      }

 ## Contact

 Please contact Justin Payan (`jpayan@umass.edu`) for any questions/comments/discussion about the code or the paper.